digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ## Definition
 # Accessioning - 2/2

 "Accessioning is the process of transferring and documenting the transfer of collections material into the Libraries' care.
-For **born-digital materials**, that means safely copying them into the Libraries' temporary storage system and documentating the process.
-Digital files should be accessioned within four months of receipt."
+For **born-digital materials**, that means safely copying them into the Libraries' temporary storage system and documentating the process."

-<a href="https://github.com/uga-libraries/born-digital-accessioning?tab=readme-ov-file" target="_blank">University of Georgia Libraries Github documentation on born-digital accessioning</a>
+<a href="https://github.com/uga-libraries/born-digital-accessioning?tab=readme-ov-file" target="_blank">University of Georgia Libraries Github documentation</a>

 <!--presenter notes